sarahhachouche1/Documentation/04_Challenges/NodeJS-Challenge/readme.md

 3. Make an "edit" command that works as such:
   - `edit` without anything should give an error
   - `edit new text` should change the *last* task to "new text"
-  - `edit 1 new text` should change the task 1 to "new text"

 4. commit ("edit")

 If you haven't yet, now would be a good moment to push